Talend/component-runtime/sample-parent/sample-features/aftergroup-lastgroup/README.md

 # LastGroupProcessor Sample explanation
 This sample is a simple `@Processor` that uses the `@AfterGroup` annotation with a `@LastGroup` parameter, [as you can see here](./src/main/java/org/talend/sdk/component/feature/lastgroup/processor/LastGroupProcessor.java#L41).

+This processor just buffers records, and, in the last call of `@AfterGroup` [method](./src/main/java/org/talend/sdk/component/feature/lastgroup/processor/LastGroupProcessor.java#L62), it will send all the records to the output.
+It also checks that the number of bufferized records is the same as the expected number set in its configuration [Config.java](./src/main/java/org/talend/sdk/component/feature/lastgroup/config/Config.java#L36).